- Academic Affairs

 - Faculty leaders will coordinate project-specific sessions with their student team.
 You should expect to attend at least 2-3 sessions and complete assignments as given.

 - Complete this required course, Ethical challenges in global health.
-Follow the steps required to print out a certificate of completion.
+Follow the steps required to print out a certificate of completion and submit it to the Center.

 - If your project includes research, your faculty leader will instruct you to complete the research and human subjects training (UMB Biomedical Research or Social & Behavioral course) and provide a certificate of completion.